GeoKnow/Jassa-Core/README.md

 The highlights of this repository are:

 * A high level JavaScript API for RDF.
-Provides core RDF classes (such as Node and Triple), SPARQL classes (such as Query, Element, Expr) and Service classes (such QueryExecutionFactoryHttp, QueryExecutionHttp).
+Provides core RDF classes (such as Node and Triple), SPARQL classes (such as Query, Element, Expr) and Service classes (such SparqlServiceHttp, QueryExecutionHttp).
 If you are familiar with [Apache Jena](http://jena.apache.org), you have most likely seen these names before.
 * The _Facete_-API, a powerful faceted search API for generic faceted search on SPARQL endpoints.
 Under heavy development - TODO Add demo link.
 * The _Sponate_-API, a SPARQL-to-JSON mapper which is somewhat similar to [Hibernate](http://hibernate.org) (Sponate = SParql, jsON, hiberNATE).
 This component unfolds its full potential in combination with latest generation frameworks that keep the DOM and controller logic separate, e.g. [AngularJS](http://angularjs.org/).
 (Possibly also [Ember.js](http://emberjs.com/), but at present we only develop using the former framework).